What Side of the House Do You Plant Hydrangeas?

 What is the Best Time to Plant Hydrangeas?

-Early spring and early fall are the best time to plant hydrangeas.
+Early spring and early fall are the best times to plant hydrangeas.
 Hydrangeas planted in early spring can establish their root systems before the heat of summer sets in.

 Spring has cooler temperatures and increased rainfall.
 It provides favorable conditions for root development.
 Early fall planting gives hydrangeas time to develop roots.